Julifromthemoon/Julifromthemoon/README.md

-- Trying to become a Web Developer one line at a time...👩‍🎓 🧠 👩‍💻
+- I'm Julia and i'm currently learning to become a Web Developer one line at a time...👩‍🎓 🧠 👩‍💻

 - "Laugh and the world laughs with you, snore and you sleep alone." -Anthony Burgess